-Neighborhood Info On this website the Grant Park Area Map will include the Grant Park, Summer Hill and Sweet Auburn neighborhoods.
+This map shows street art, murals, and graffiti in the Sweet Auburn, Grant Park, and Summerhill neighborhoods of Atlanta.
 Grant Park is a residential area where you will find Victorian mansions and Craftsman style bungalows.
-The neighborhood is also home to Zoo Atlanta and Oakland Cemetery the final resting place of famous Atlantans such as Maynard Jackson (Atlanta’s first African-American mayor) and Margaret Mitchell (author of Gone With The Wind).
+The neighborhood is also home to Zoo Atlanta and Oakland Cemetery, the final resting place of famous Atlantans.
+Examples include Maynard Jackson (Atlanta’s first African-American mayor) and Margaret Mitchell (author of Gone With The Wind).

-The name Sweet Auburn was coined by African-American civic and political leader John Wesley Dobbs in 1893.
+African-American civic and political leader John Wesley Dobbs coined the name Sweet Auburn in 1893.
 During the restrictive Jim Crow era the Sweet Auburn neighborhood was a haven for Atlanta’s African-American businessmen, entrepreneurs, and the growing African-American middle class.
-The neighborhood is home to the Martin Luther King Center and is also home to the Ebenezer Baptist Church which was the epicenter of the American Civil Rights movement.
+The neighborhood is the birthplace of Dr. Martin Luther King.
+Sweet Auburn is also home to the Martin Luther King Center.
+You will also find the Ebenezer Baptist Church, the epicenter of the American Civil Rights movement.

-After the Civil war, the Summerhill neighborhood was settled by freed slaves and Jewish immigrants.
+Freed slaves and Jewish immigrants settled the Summerhill neighborhood after the Civil War.
 In 1870, Summerhill was the location of the only public school for African-American children in Atlanta.
-Summerhill was also home to the Atlanta Braves Stadium (1966 – 1996) where Hank Aaron hit his 715th home run in 1974.
-The 1996 Olympic Stadium which was later converted to Turner Field was also a Summerhill fixture.
-The former Turner Field is soon to become the Georgia State Stadium.
+Summerhill was also home to the Atlanta Braves Stadium (1966 – 1996).
+It’s where Hank Aaron hit his 715th home run in 1974.
+In 1996 Olympic Stadium took the place of the Atlanta Braves Stadium.
+Olympic stadium became Turner Field after the Olympics.
+After the Atlanta Braves moved to Cobb County, the former Turner Field became the Georgia State Stadium

-The biggest concentration of street art in the Grant Park area is along Edgewood Ave.
-If you follow the first few markers below the map, you will be treated to a mini walking tour down Edgewood.
-Another smaller, but still not-to-be-missed grouping of murals is on Georgia Avenue near Turner Field.
+The biggest concentration of street art on this map area is along Edgewood Ave.
+If you have a little extra time check out the Edgewood Ave Tour which includes murals in nearby neighborhoods.
+Another smaller, but still not-to-be-missed grouping of murals is on Georgia Avenue near Georgia State Stadium.